Potassium chloride: Physical properties

 As with other compounds containing potassium, KCl in powdered form gives a lilac flame.

 Production

 Potassium chloride is extracted from minerals sylvite, carnallite, and potash.
 It is also extracted from salt water and can be manufactured by crystallization from solution, flotation or electrostatic separation from suitable minerals.
 It is a by-product of the production of nitric acid from potassium nitrate and hydrochloric acid.

-The vast majority of potassium chloride is produced as agricultural and industrial grade potash in Saskatchewan, Canada, as well as Russia and Belarus.
+Most potassium chloride is produced as agricultural and industrial-grade potash in Saskatchewan, Canada, Russia, and Belarus.
 Saskatchewan alone accounted for over 25% of the world's potash production in 2017.

 Laboratory methods

 Potassium chloride is inexpensively available and is rarely prepared intentionally in the laboratory.
 It can be generated by treating potassium hydroxide (or other potassium bases) with hydrochloric acid: